xnely/vscode-boost-test-adapter/README.md

     ]

 ```

+## Issues
+- You may need to restart VS Code after installing this extension.

 ## Features not implemented yet
 - When debugging a test, the red/green status of the test is not updated in the test explorer